GA-PCOM held its annual body donor memorial service where family members were recognized by students, faculty and staff members.

 As such, GA-PCOM recognizes that those who donate their remains to science make a tremendous contribution to the body of knowledge surrounding medical education.
 Each year GA-PCOM holds a donor memorial service to honor the donors and their family members.
 The most recent memorial was Saturday, May 13.

-The families of the donors were the College's invited guests and were joined by students, facilty and staff members at a memorial service led by GA-PCOM anatomical donation coordinator Jeffrey Seiple.
+The families of the donors were the College's invited guests and were joined by students, facility and staff members at a memorial service led by GA-PCOM anatomical donation coordinator Jeffrey Seiple.

 “We can study from a wide variety of textbooks and resources, but the courage and kindness of your family member’s donation has given us the opportunity to form this foundation with hands-on learning that would not have been possible otherwise," said DO 2020 Class Chair Ronak Patel during the service.
 "Nothing can replicate the masterwork of the human body.”